 - 80. The follow-up process is intended to: (i) encourage assessed countries' implementation of the FATF Standards; (ii) provide regular monitoring and up-to-date information on assessed countries' compliance with the FATF Standards (including the effectiveness of their AML/CFT systems); (iii) apply sufficient peer pressure and accountability; and (iv) better align the CFATF and FSAP assessment cycle. - 81.
 Following the discussion and adoption of a MER, the assessed country could be placed in either regular or enhanced follow up.
 Regular follow-up is the default monitoring mechanism for all countries.
 Enhanced follow-up is based on the CFATF's traditional policy that deals with assessed countries with significant deficiencies (for technical compliance or effectiveness) in their AML/CFT systems and involves a more intensive process of follow up.
-Whether under regular or enhanced follow up, the assessed country will also have a follow-up assessment after five (5) years.
-This is intended to be a targeted but more comprehensive report on the assessed country's progress, with the main focus being on areas in which there have been changes, high risk areas identified in the MER or subsequently and on the priority areas for action.
-Re-ratings will be possible as part of the follow-up process.
 A schematic of the 4th round process is included below.

-16 In instances where a comprehensive assessment or targeted follow-up assessment against the prevailing standard is not available at the time of the FSAP, the IFI staff may need to derive key findings on the basis of other sources of information, such as the most recent assessment report, and follow-up and other reports.
+16 In instances where a comprehensive assessment against the prevailing standard is not available at the time of the FSAP, the IFI staff may need to derive key findings on the basis of other sources of information, such as the most recent assessment report, and follow-up and other reports.
 As necessary, IFI staff could potentially also join the FSAP mission for a review of the most significant AML/CFT issues for the country.
 In such cases, staff would present the key findings FSAP documents in the context of the current standard and methodology: however, staff would not prepare a ROSC or ratings.